paulgalow/paulgalow.com/src/pages/securing-aws-credentials-macos-lastpass/index.md

 ## How to protect your credentials by using LastPass CLI

 Turns out there is an easy way to protect your credentials from theft using LastPass.
 I have been using it to manage credentials for some time.
 But I only recently started using the [LastPass command line interface tool](https://github.com/lastpass/lastpass-cli).
+You can install it with [Homebrew](https://brew.sh/) by running `brew install lastpass-cli --with-pinentry`.
 With it we can retrieve any username and password from the command line by using the `lpass` command.

 For example: Let's say we want to retrieve a username and password from a LastPass entry named *AWS IAM credentials*.
 We would do so by running: